Cyclone Nivar likely to cross Tamil Nadu and Puducherry on Wednesday, rescue teams on alert

 The cyclone is also likely to affect the coast of Andhra Pradesh.
 An unidentified NDRF official told PTI that 12 teams have been pre-deployed for rescue work, while 18 were on standby.

 The weather department issued a red alert in Tamil Nadu and directed the authorities to prepare for very heavy rain in Thanjavur, Nagapattinam and Tiruvarur districts, The Hindu reported.
 Parts of Cuddalore, Perambalur, Villupuram and Tiruvannamalai are also likely to receive heavy rain.
+Parts of Chennai were hit by rain on Tuesday.

 Tamil Nadu Chief Minister E Palaniswami held a meeting with officials on Monday to go over the measures to handle the impact of the storm, according to the newspaper.
 He directed the officials to move people living in low-lying areas to relief camps and ensure that coronavirus-related safety norms are followed there.